 Then swing through and release the club until your hands are just outside your body on the left and the club shaft is close to your other ear.
 This constitutes one repetition of the drill.

 Keep a firm grip on the golf club but avoid gripping too tight.

 - teach you to “loosen” up your wrists without loosening your grip on the golf club

 - help you develop the lag angle needed to increase the power and efficiency of your swing

 - help you engage your lower body more and be less “armsy” in your swing

-Not only can you incorporate this drill into your regular practice routine, but you can also do this virtually anywhere (in the house, etc.) at any time.
+Not only can you incorporate this drill into your regular practice routine, but you can also do it virtually anywhere (in the house, etc.) at any time.
 You could do this drill 10-50 times per session or as much as you can.

-The Baseball Bat Drill
+3. The Baseball Bat Drill

 With club in hand and standing straight up, make a baseball swing motion horizontally and stop when your hands are in front of the right side of your chest (for a right-handed golfer).